airhorns/airhorns.github.com/.themes/journal/source/_posts/2013-07-10-neat-algorithms-paxos.markdown

 # The guts

-Let's examine what Paxos makes our cluster of processes do when a client asks that a new value be written:
+Let's examine what Paxos makes our cluster of processes do when a client asks that a new value be written.
+Note that the following procedure is all to get one value written, not many one after another.

  - A client of the Paxos governed system asks that a new value be set.
 The client here shows up as the pink circle, and the processes show up as the squares.
-Paxos makes a guarantee that the client can send their write request to any member of the Paxos cluster, so it picks one at random in this case.
+Paxos makes a guarantee that the client can send their write request to any member of the Paxos cluster, so for my demos here the client picks one of the processes at random.

 <div id="client_demo"></div>